Franklin Templeton: History

 The firm has specialized expertise across a full range of asset classes.
 It offers products under the Franklin, Templeton, Mutual Series and Fiduciary brand names, among others.
 Like other large investment companies, the firm offers a wide variety of funds but is traditionally best known for bond funds under the Franklin brand, international funds under the Templeton brand, and value funds under the Mutual Series brand.

 In April 2007, Franklin Resources was 445th in the Fortune 500, and 7th overall among securities companies.
 The same month, USA Today listed BEN stock as the top stock pick for the last 25 years based on returns, claiming it is up 64,224% since 1982.
 As of July 31, 2008, Franklin Resources, Inc. managed over $570 billion in total assets worldwide.
 In February 2009, Barron's Magazine called Franklin Templeton "King of the Decade" among fund families over the ten-year period ending in 2008.

 In 2013, Charles Johnson retired as chairman and his son Greg Johnson became chairman of the board, CEO and president.

 In 2019, the firm acquired Benefit Street Partners, an alternative credit investment group.

 In 2020, Jenny Johnson became CEO and President of the firm and Greg Johnson became Executive chairman.

+Franklin Templeton acquired AdvisorEngine in May 2020, completing the deal in September 2022.
+Founded 2014 by Rich Cancro, the wealth management technology platform provides advisors with CRM, portfolio management, client portal, and digital onboarding tools, enhancing Franklin Templeton's digital wealth management offerings.

-In July 2020, Franklin Templeton acquired Legg Mason, Inc. and its multiple specialist investment managers, establishing Franklin Templeton as one of the world's largest independent, specialized global investment managers with a combined $1.4 trillion in assets under management (AUM) across one of the broadest ranges of high-quality investment teams in the industry.
-The combined footprint significantly deepens Franklin Templeton's presence in key geographies and creates an expansive investment platform that is well balanced between institutional and retail client AUM.
+In July 2020, Franklin Templeton acquired Legg Mason, Inc., making Franklin Templeton one of the world's largest independent, specialized global investment managers, with a combined $1.4 trillion in assets under management (AUM).
+The combined footprint deepened Templeton's presence in key geographies and created an expansive investment platform that includes institutional and retail client AUM.

 In November 2021, Franklin Templeton announced its acquisition of Lexington Partners in a $1.75 billion cash deal.
 The acquisition completed in April 2022.

 In January 2022, Franklin Templeton acquired O'Shaughnessy Asset Management, an asset management firm founded by James O'Shaughnessy.

 On May 31, 2022, it was announced that BNY Mellon Investment Management would sell Alcentra to Franklin Templeton.
 The transaction was completed on November 1, 2022.

 On May 31, 2023, Great-West Lifeco announced that Franklin Templeton would acquire Putnam Investments for $925 million.
 Putnam Investments subsidiary, PanAgora Asset Management would not be included in the acquisition.
 The deal was completed in January 2024.

 In August 2023, Bloomberg News reported that Franklin Templeton executives in China were mandated to attend courses on Xi Jinping Thought.